 What Causes Insomnia?

-Here some of the main causes:
+Here are some of the main causes of insomnia:

 Watching TV in Your Bedroom

 Watching television in bed can promote insomnia and impact your sleep quality because television emits blue light, disrupting your natural melatonin production.

 If you watch television before heading to sleep, try watching in a living room and turning the television off 30-45 minutes before you head to sleep.

 Avoiding television before sleeping can help your body naturally produce melatonin and improve how easily you fall asleep and how well you stay asleep.

 The right mattress can improve the quality of your sleep.
 On the other hand, the wrong options can make things uncomfortable for you.
 As much as possible, you need to avoid sleeping on a futon, bed, or mattress that doesn’t have the right type of firmness, support, or construction.

 If you need help finding a mattress that you can comfortably sleep on every night, I suggest checking out a mattress buyers guide.
 There are many good options for every budget range, and sleeping on a mattress suited to your needs can make a huge difference!